 -

-"Happy to connect and discuss how we can collaborate."
+"Happy to connect and explore potential collaboration."

 2. Follow-Up Emails